2022 California Proposition 1: California abortion law

-In 2002, Governor Gray Davis signed the Reproductive Privacy Act, which legalized abortion up to fetal viability, whereafter abortions can only be performed if continued pregnancy posed a risk to the woman's life.
+In 2002, Governor Gray Davis signed the Reproductive Privacy Act, which legalized abortion up to fetal viability, whereafter abortions can only be performed if continued pregnancy poses a risk to the woman's life.
 In 2015, Governor Jerry Brown signed the Reproductive FACT (Freedom, Accountability, Comprehensive Care, and Transparency) Act, requiring crisis pregnancy centers to disclose that the state provides family planning services, prenatal care, and abortion at low to no cost and state that they are unlicensed medical facilities.
 The law was struck down as unconstitutional in a 5–4 ruling in 2018 by the United States Supreme Court in National Institute of Family and Life Advocates v.
 Becerra, finding that the FACT Act violated the First Amendment.
-In 2019, Governor Gavin Newsom signed the College Student Right to Access Act, which required all universities in the University of California and California State University to provide abortion medication on all campuses, the first law of its kind in the United States, entering into effect in January 2023.
-Newsom's predecessor, Brown, had vetoed a similar bill in 2018.
+In 2019, Governor Gavin Newsom signed the College Student Right to Access Act, which required public universities to provide abortion medication on campus from January 2023, the first law of its kind in the United States.
+Newsom's predecessor, Brown, vetoed a similar bill in 2018.